 Latest Completed Test

-This section will show you overall analytics for your most recent Practice Exam.
+This section will show you your overall analytics for your most recent Practice Exam.
 Clicking on Score Report will shortcut you to the detailed analytics for that particular exam, including timing on each question.

 Aggregate Analytics